-- 4) Select the circle shape using the elliptical marquee tool (remember you can hold down [Shift] to make the selection circle shaped and hold down [Alt] to select from the middle). - 5) From the Layers menu select New and then Layer via Cut [Shift] [Ctrl] [J].
+- 4) Select the circle shape. - 5) From the Layers menu select New and then Layer via Cut [Shift] [Ctrl] [J].

 A message like the one shown here will appear.
 You can't select the circle because it is on a different layer.